 Midlife is a unique period in a woman’s life that is all about transitioning and adjusting.
 You could have older children that are leaving or have left home for college or work.
 Maybe you have to figure out your new role as a grandmother.
 Our parents are aging and will need our help.
 Not to mention the support we give to our spouses who may be dealing with midlife issues of their own.
 Many of us still have careers that either we still love or are anticipating leaving for something less demanding but more rewarding.
 And of course, there are the changes that are happening within and to our bodies.
 No matter what your situation is, you can’t deny that while this age is great, it can still be hard.
-If anyone needs to practice self-care, it would be us, darlings.
+If anyone needs to practice self-care, it would be us.

-We need to ensure that we are available–not only to everyone else but also and more importantly to ourselves.
+Availability is a must–not only everyone else but also and more importantly to ourselves.
 I notice that women in midlife don’t talk about self-care as much as younger women do, which makes me wonder if we are even practicing it as we should.

 Last year, I had a family member pass away from a sudden heart attack.
 She was only in her early 60’s, and I can’t help but wonder if it was from the daily stressors of life.
 The last time I saw her, it was evident that she was overworked and stretched entirely too thin.
-When you’re stressed, it shows and also adversely affects your body.
+When you’re stressed, it shows and also negatively affects your body.

 I’ve been paying attention to my needs more often.
 Especially since losing both of my parents.
 From a very young age, I taught myself to be strong.
 I used to keep everything bottled up, and that stuck with me for a very long time.
 In recent years, I came to terms that I couldn’t do that anymore.
 It was taking a toll on me, mentally and physically.
 If this is something you find yourself doing, try to make a conscious effort to stop.